There’s a specific kind of panic that sends you to search.

 Negotiation isn't manipulation; it's making incentives explicit so both sides can choose.

-“I think we both want the project to ship cleanly.
-I also think you’re worried this adds overhead.
-Can we design it so it’s lighter?”
+The high-leverage move is to name the shared goal, then name the feared cost: "I think we both want the project to ship cleanly.
+I also think you're worried this adds overhead.
+Can we design it so it's lighter?"

+A quiet killer of good judgment is using the wrong process for the stakes.
 Some decisions are doors you can open and close again.
 Others are one-way.
+Amazon's Jeff Bezos popularized this exact distinction in his 1997 shareholder letter, separating reversible "two-way door" calls from irreversible "one-way door" ones—and it remains one of the most useful decision tools in business.
 When you treat a two-way door like a life sentence, you freeze.
 When you treat a one-way door like a casual experiment, you end up paying for bravado.
+CEO thinking is choosing the rule before the debate.

 Two-way door (reversible): decide fast, test, iterate.

-If it’s irreversible, aim for 90% confidence and protect downside.
+A practical rule of thumb: if it's reversible, decide with 70% confidence and learn.
+If it's irreversible, aim for 90% confidence and protect the downside.

 This is the library you reach for when the room feels hot and your brain starts bargaining.